Last updated: November 2019

 It also took a tougher stance on fare evasion, which caused $83 million losses in 2018.

-Unlike other Australian cards such as Adelaide MetroCard or Melbourne’s mywiki, Opal cards have no cost.
-Passengers just have to top money and they can use it on trains, trams, buses and ferries throughout Sydney, Newcastle, the Central Coast, Wollongong and the Blue Mountains.
-Consequently, NSW taxpayers are subsidising the cost of every smartcard, including those used by tourist and by fare dodgers.
+Unlike other Australian public transport cards such as Adelaide MetroCard or Melbourne’s mywiki, Opal cards don’t have an inherent cost.
+Passengers just have to top up money so they can pay for their trips on trains, trams, buses and ferries.

-Nevertheless, the Government turned down the idea.
+But the local Government turned down the idea.
 Transport Minister Andrew Constance said Opal was the foundation of the state’s public transport system and that there were “no plans to introduce any fee for new Opal cards”.

-The transport agency stated Tap-N-Go would reduce state ticketing costs, combat the Opal cards fare evasion issue and benefit tourists and visitors.
+TfNSW stated that Tap-n-Go would reduce state ticketing costs, reduce fare evasion rates and also benefit tourists and visitors.

 Since September 2019, contactless payments are possible on all services in the Opal network.